 As long as students realize what internships are and what they aren't, what they make of the experience is up to them.

 An internship is an exchange of your time and talents to a radio or television station in exchange for college credit and exposure to an on-the-job setting.

 Things to remember about internships are:

 - They are not geared toward giving you on-air training.
-To the contrary, federal law prohibits interns from replacing employees and performing their job for free.
+On the contrary, federal law prohibits interns from replacing employees and performing their job for free.

 - Upon completion of an internship, the student still has to devise a plan to acquire actual broadcast training.
 Networking is important, but the job still requires broadcasting skills.
 It is not the station's job—or intent—to train any intern to become a sports broadcaster.